sierrajulietromeo/APA1-PrimerProblems/primer1/primer1.md

 ### Constraints

 * Ensure you support upper and lowercase characters for C and F.
-* Ensure the program gracefully handles invalid inputs.
+* Ensure the program gracefully handles invalid inputs (have a look at the error-handling tests in `primer1.test.js`).
 * Once complete, test and check for correctness (updating as necessary).

 ### Additional Revisions